Moral Overconfidence (Mark 14:66-72)

 And what happens?
 The servant girl spots Peter and says, “You also were with the Nazarene, Jesus” (14:67).
 Maybe she saw Peter earlier with Jesus as Jesus taught in the temple.
 It does seem that she may have a slightly derogatory tone.
 She speaks to Jesus as a Nazarene.
 Nazareth was a bit of a backwater.
 It would be like saying, “Hey, you were with that teacher from the hick town up north.”

 Think about it.
 One of the inner circle had already betrayed Jesus.
 Peter had already blown it by drawing blood as they arrested Jesus.
 Now everyone had deserted Jesus.
 As this servant speaks these words, Jesus is being beaten.
-Imagine the pressure on Peter in this moment, even though his trial was much less severe than Jesus’.
+Imagine the pressure on Peter at this moment, even though his trial was much less severe than Jesus’.

 So what happened?
 Verse 68 says, “But he denied it, saying, ‘I neither know nor understand what you mean.’
 And he went out into the gateway and the rooster crowed.”
 Three things happen.
 First, Peter denies Jesus.
 Second, Peter moves locations.
-He he moves closer to the exit so he can make a quick getaway, and probably away from the light of the fire so it would be harder for him to be seen.
+He moves closer to the exit, so he can make a quick getaway, and probably away from the light of the fire, so it would be harder for him to be seen.
 Third, a rooster crows.
 What is that about?
 Look back at verse 30:

 And Jesus said to him, “Truly, I tell you, this very night, before the rooster crows twice, you will deny me three times.”
 But he said emphatically, “If I must die with you, I will not deny you.”
 And they all said the same.